commonlyjs/commonly/README.md

 > See what's done and what's next on the [roadmap](#roadmap).

 ### Why Commonly?
-Commonly is a general-purpose library that expands on the JavaScript API.

-What I wanted is to have a solid unopinionated utility library without any hidden unnecessary gimmicks.
-This is a toolkit library that you can adjust to any codebase.
+Commonly is an unopinionated general-purpose library that expands on the JavaScript API which you can adjust to any codebase.

 #### Key features
 * Every function is pure, none will ever mutate your data.